NOTICE OF PRIVACY PRACTICES

 If you share your cell phone number with us, appointment reminders and payment alerts may be sent in text messages.
 We may also send you information about tests, appointments, and other procedures for which you are due.
 Text messaging is optional, so you may opt out at any time.

 Other Electronic Communication:

 We may securely send or receive messages through the Patient Portal.
-We do not use e-mail to communicate with patients or receive messages from them.
+We do not use e-mail to communicate with individual patients or receive messages from them.